codefresh-io/cap-docs.codefresh.io/_docs/quick-start/create-docker-registry-integration.md

 Codefresh supports all the popular Docker registries.
 If you don't already have a registry, we recommend starting with the GitHub Registry for this quick start.

-### Where are you
+## Where are you

-### Before you begin
+## Before you begin

-### How to
+## How to

-1. In the Codefresh UI, on the toolbar, click the Settings icon, and then from Configuration, select Pipeline Integrations.
+1. In the Codefresh UI, on the toolbar, click the Settings icon, and then from Configuration, select **Pipeline Integrations**.
 1. Select **Docker Registries** and then click **Configure**.
 1. From the **Add Registry Provider** dropdown, select **Other Registries**.
 1. Define the following: